 The primary reason institutions need to generate some level of surplus over long periods of time is because operations are one of the sources of liquidity and resources for reinvestment in institutional initiatives.

 Strategic Financial Analysis for Higher Education

-UMM's Net Operating Revenues Ratio fell to -4.32% in FY19.
-UMM's ratio has been negative for all but one of the ten years presented in the below graph.
+UMM's Net Operating Revenues Ratio was -4.11% in FY20.
+This ratio has been negative for all but one of the ten years presented in the below graph.